rakhmatpendragon/java_programming_wild_card_in_generic/README.md

-simple example of Wild Card In Generic
+# Simple example of Wild Card In Generic